Ridgmont railway station

 Ridgmont railway station is a small unstaffed railway station that serves the village of Ridgmont in Bedfordshire.
 The station is about 2 km away from Ridgmont on the other side of the M1 Motorway, (beside Junction 13), Brogborough and Husborne Crawley.
-It also serves the large Amazon warehouse next door.

 It is on the Bletchley — Bedford Marston Vale line.

-Trains

-Although not geographically the midpoint of the line, many train services 'cross' at Ridgmont station.
-There is no Sunday passenger service timetabled although the line remains open with signalers on duty at the Marston Vale Signalling Centre at Ridgmont.

-Future

-It is planned that the Marston Vale line will be upgraded as part of the East West Rail programme, to permit 100 mph running.
-The Oxford-Bedford services are planned to stop here.

-Former station house
+History

+The station opened as Ridgemount on 18 November 1846, and was renamed to Ridgmont some time in the 1860s.

+Facilities

 The former station house, built in 1846 in the Cottage Orné architectural style, underwent a total refurbishment in 2014 managed by the Bedfordshire Rural Communities Charity (BRCC) with funding from the Railway Heritage Trust.
 A tea room, gift shop, disabled access and toilets, additional car parking, two small 'start-up' offices and a meeting room have been provided.
 The former Victorian booking office has been restored as a small heritage centre.

-Scenes from the feature film 'One Day' were filmed at the station.